hackerhero0x01/analytics-accelerator-s3/README.md

 </property>
 ```

-You can read more on [Hadoop's relevant documentation](https://github.com/apache/hadoop/blob/trunk/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/reading.md#stream-type-analytics).
+For more information, see the Hadoop documentation on the [Analytics stream type](https://github.com/apache/hadoop/blob/trunk/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/reading.md#stream-type-analytics).

 ### Using with Spark (without Iceberg)

-Using Analytics Accelerator Library for Amazon S3 with Spark is quite similar to aforementioned Hadoop usage.
+Using the Analytics Accelerator Library for Amazon S3 with Spark is similar to the Hadoop usage.
 The only difference is to prepend the property names with `spark.hadoop`.
 For example, to enable Analytics Accelerator Library for Amazon S3 on Spark engine, you need to set following property in Spark configuration.

 ```